 As of today, we cannot estimate our potential future liability.
-However, should we be successful on any court applications or the entire litigation, ZTE would be responsible for a substantial percentage of our legal fees.
+However, should we be successful on any court applications or the entire litigation and/or litigations, ZTE and/or ASUS would be responsible for a substantial percentage of our legal fees.

-In Germany, should the court order an injunction for it to be enforced we will have to pay a security based on the relevant statutory rate which we believe would be $\leq 1,000,000$ for each of the two patents asserted.
-The statutory rate is only loosely correlated to any actual harm ZTE may suffer from the injunction.
+In Germany, should the court order an injunction for it to be enforced, we will have to pay a security based on the relevant statutory rate, which we believe would be $\[ \in \]$ 1,000,000 for each patent asserted.
+The statutory rate is only loosely correlated to any actual harm ZTE and/or ASUS may suffer from an injunction.
 The district court judge is entitled to increase the amount of the security.
-Generally, the courts take the value in dispute as the amount payable as security.
+Generally, the courts take the value in dispute as the amount payable as security